Canadian-ronin/Pokemon_analysis/README.md

     4. Create pokemon teams of up to six randomized pokemon from our database

 Optionally, I would like to add links to the wiki pages if I finish things up early

+To run this project, you will need to have installed the following:
+- Pandas

+To use this program you will be prompted to select an option by typing a number 1-